BerWang/web/04 Distributed Version Control/README.md

 2. The client gives feedback and may be in a position to sign off the work carried out so far.
 3. The client and developers use the Kanban board to identify any issues in the sprint backlog that were not completed.
 4. The client and developers update the _User Story Map_:
-  a.
-Change the story priority based on the client's current requirements.
+  1. Change the story priority based on the client's current requirements.
-  b.
-Decide what will be included in the next sprint.
+  2. Decide what will be included in the next sprint.
 5. The Kanban board is updated with:
-  a.
-Any issues resulting from the first sprint.
+  1. Any issues resulting from the first sprint.
-  b.
-The user stories from the new sprint.
+  2. The user stories from the new sprint.

 ## Configuring GitHub
 By now you should have started to implement your first user story so you will already have some code under development.
 In this first task you will be putting this code under version control to help track changes and manage issues.